 There are different types of research, including ones involving medicinal products and medical devices.

-There are many research funding opportunities available to Trust researchers depending on their professional background, career history and area of interest.
+There are many research funding opportunities available to researchers depending on their professional background, career history and area of interest.

 HRA Approval is the process for the NHS in England that brings together the assessment of governance and legal compliance.